Nice96z/Nice96z/README.md

 - **Current Focus:** 🔭 Exploring and turning my ideas into innovative projects.
 - **Creative Mindset:** 🌱 I may not know where my ideas come from—be it from a dream or somewhere else—but my creativity drives me to conceptualize concepts that don’t exist yet.
 I believe in the power of technology to transform those ideas into reality.
 - **AI Enthusiast:** 🎨 I have a keen interest in artificial intelligence, utilizing AI tools to refine my concepts and gain insights as I navigate my projects.
+- **Blockchain Explorer:** 🔗 I am delving into the world of cryptocurrency and NFT minting, fascinated by the potential of blockchain technology to transform creativity and commerce.
 - **Self Muse Studio:** 💼 I am currently in the process of creating a website for my own company called **Self Muse Studio**.
 - **Poetry Book:** 📚 I am writing a poetry book that I hope will soon be published.
 - **Collaboration:** 👯 I’m open to collaborating with others who share similar interests and can help bring my creative ideas to life.